sober-in-the-city

 Sober in the City: I Followed My Fear and Found Myself

-The three-hour class consisted of several improv exercises that taught us some techniques in any public speaking scenario.
+The three-hour class consisted of several improv exercises that taught us some techniques for any public speaking scenario.
 These exercises ended up teaching me quite a lot about myself as well.
 Here’s what I learned:

 1. Confidence is not a goal.

-The class began with us sitting in a circle of chairs facing one another.
+The class began with us sitting in a circle of chairs, facing one another.
 Our instructor, Taren, asked each of us what we wanted to achieve from the class.
 I told the group that I was a blogger who wanted to transition into vlogging and eventually write a book.
-I also said that I’m looking to find confidence in my voice as a speaker, and grow from being the woman who hides behind her laptop.
+I also said that I was looking to find confidence in my voice as a speaker, and grow from being the woman who hides behind her laptop.
 Her response was just what I needed to hear: “Confidence is not something you achieve.
 It’s a feeling or a state of being that you get from practice.
 Confidence is mostly conditioned on your relationship to yourself and how much trust you have in yourself.
 If you trust yourself, you can be confident in any situation.” – Taren Sterry

 2. My voice hides behind sarcasm and negativity.

 Most people may not see this sarcastic, negative side to me because I rarely embrace it.
-I can edit my blog posts, social media posts, texts, emails, etc… but there’s no editing in real life.
+I can edit my blog posts, social media posts, texts, emails, etc. … but there’s no editing in real life.

-3. I often push responsibility to others.
+3. I often push responsibility onto others.

 One exercise taught me that when I have to rapidly make a decision, I instinctively hand that decision to someone else.
 I see this in my daily life with simple activities like finding a place to eat with a friend.
-In my mind, I think I’m being the chill, laid back friend who’s down for whatever, but in reality I’m making someone else come up with an answer.
+In my mind, I think I’m being the chill, laid-back friend who’s down for whatever, but in reality, I’m making someone else come up with an answer.

 4. I overanalyze.